ahmedkaludi/easy-table-of-contents/README.txt

 = 1.0 09/08/2015 =
 * Initial release.
-  - Complete refactor and restructure of the original code for better design separation of function to make code base much easier to maintain.
+  - Complete refactor and restructure of the original code for better design and separation of function to make code base much easier to maintain.
   - Update all third party libraries.
   - Make much better use of the WordPress Settings API.
   - Minified CSS and JS files are used by default.
 Using SCRIPT_DEBUG will use the un-minified versions.